opauloh/developer-knowledge-base/Kubernetes/README.md

 ### Containers

-By default, Kubernetes uses the Docker Engine to run containers, but it can be configured to use other containers, for example:
+By default, Kubernetes itself does not run containers, it uses the Docker Engine to run containers, but it can be configured to use other containers, for example:

 - `containerd`, that is maintained by Docker, IMB and community
 - `CRI-O`: maintained by RED Hat, Suse, and community